jrieker/jrieker/README.md

 ---

 ### What I Work With
-- **Languages/Frameworks**: C#, React, ASP.NET Core, SQL, Lua
+- **Languages & Frameworks**: Java, C#, Python, Javascript, React, ASP.NET Core, SQL, Lua
-- **Game Dev**: Roblox Studio scripting and asset design
+- **Architecture**: iDesign vertical structure
-- **Architecture**: iDesign vertical structure (Manager, Engine, Accessor)
+- **UI/UX**: Clean, intuitive interfaces built around real user workflows
-- **UI/UX**: Clean interfaces focused on how users actually use stuff
+- **Game Dev Experience**: Lua scripting and custom asset development

 ---

 ### What I’m Looking For
-I’m aiming for a role in software development or fullstack engineering — somewhere I can take ownership, contribute to real products, and keep leveling up by doing meaningful work.
-I’m not afraid to build from scratch, learn on the go, and dive deep into what I don’t know yet.
+I’m looking for a software development or fullstack role where I can work on real projects, write code that matters, and get better by building.
+I like being in environments where I can learn fast, take ownership, and actually contribute to the product.

 ---